raslenzaddem/tester/README.md

 ## Communication Protocol (Model ↔ Dispatcher):
 The model process communicates via stdin/stdout using a simple line‑based JSON protocol.
 At the sending part, the JSON document is encoded into UTF-8 bytes.
 The process is reversed at the recieving end.
-The JSON document must be followed by "\n" to used as line separator essential for IPC exchange.
+The JSON document must be followed by "\n" to be used as line separator essential for IPC exchange.

 ### Initialisation (model subprocess → ModelProcess instance ):
 ```